3 reasons to install software patches

 Software patches are much more than pesky reminders to update and restart your computer.
 These often-ignored acts of regular PC maintenance frequently mean the difference between a happy experience using technology, and a miserable one.

-We get it: Software patching can be annoying.
+We get it: Installing software patches can be annoying.
 You’re at your desk, typing away and finding a rhythm to your work when an insistent little pop-up materializes on your desktop, demanding you stop to install an update and restart your PC.

 As frustrating as it may be, heed our advice: Install software updates as soon as the manufacturer issues them.
 This habit is one of the basic IT best practices.